SaveliDarhel/EvidencePojistnychUdalosti/README.md

 ## How to run

-To run this application you need:
+To run this application you will need:

 - Java 8
 - Apache NetBeans IDE 12.6 (or any other IDE where you can work with Spring Boot)